 Important: To edit the Estimator, create your own version by clicking File > Make a copy > Okay

 The Estimator is for demonstration purposes, to help you see how different horse odds and different trigger bet losses will impact your net profit from each type of horse racing offer.

 Simply enter your horse odds (highlighted in blue) and your trigger bet loss (highlighted in red) and you can see the expected net profit in bold.

 How To Complete Racing Refund Offers

 I would recommend starting on a Saturday morning with the SkyBet offer.
-This is the most profitable offer and you can sometimes place stakes up to £20, however it does vary from £10 to £20 occasionally.
+This is one of the most profitable offers and you can sometimes place stakes up to £20, however it does vary from £10 to £20 occasionally.

 If you feel comfortable, you could also try either or both of the Bet365 and Betfair Sportsbook offers.

 The more familiar you become, you can then add in Bet365 midweek offers and the 'Finishes 2nd' offers, there are typically one or two of these each day.

 How Much Do I Need In My Exchange(s)?